HnpawsPham/MBTI-Spotify-Playlist/README.md

 # Spotify-Playlist-MBTI

-Give us your playlist audio features and you will know which MBTI is your playlist (Spotify API audio features is deprecated)
+Give us your playlist audio features and you will know which MBTI is your playlist<br>
+(Spotify API audio features is deprecated)<br>

 Link website:
 https://mbti-spotify-playlist1.streamlit.app/